-Takoyaki, or Grilled Octopus Balls, are one of Japan’s best-known street food that originated in Osaka.
-Whether you make a traditional style with bits of octopus or other alternatives, these ball-shaped dumplings are fun to make with your friends and family!
+Takoyaki, or Grilled Octopus Balls, originated in Osaka and are one of Japan’s best-known street foods.
+Whether you make a traditional style with bits of octopus or choose creative alternatives, these ball-shaped dumplings are fun to make with your friends and family!

 Takoyaki (たこ焼き) is a Japanese snack in the shape of little round balls containing pieces of octopus.
 Tako-yaki literally translates to “octopus-grilled/fried” and some people may call it “Grilled Octopus Balls” or “Octopus Dumplings”.